manningkyle304/portfolio_website/index.md

 ### Weakly Supervised Machine Learning Research

-In this research project, I worked with OpenStax researchers to explore Weakly Supervised machine learning.
+As part of a research collaboration with OpenStax researchers, I explored Weakly Supervised machine learning.
 We showed that it is possible to achieve similar results to fully supervised learning (having ground truth labels) versus models trained on Snorkel-labeled data for predicting Bloom's taxonomy.
-This labeled data was created using expert domain knowledge.
+Notably, this labeled data was created using expert domain knowledge.

-Natural language processing techniques were used to create features for various SciKit-Learn models.
-Then, we compared results from each of the models, and demonstrated that Weakly Supervised models had similar accuracy, with no ground truth labels!
+We employed natural language processing techniques to develop features for a variety of SciKit-Learn models.
+Then, we compared results from each of the models, and demonstrated that Weakly Supervised models exhibited similar accuracy, even with no ground truth labels!

 <img src="images/weak_supervision.jpeg?raw=true" />